Keep Your Shopping Secure

 With Americans expected to spend north of $10 billion this year on Cyber Monday, shoppers should follow a few basic rules to help keep their accounts secure as they snag great holiday deals:

-If yyou don’t typically use text and email notifications to monitor your accounts, this is a great time to start.
+If you don’t typically use text and email notifications to monitor your accounts, this is a great time to start.
 Setting up real-time notifications can stop potential fraud quickly.
-For joint accountholders, talk to each other about where you plan to shop so you are both prepared to monitor charges.
+For joint accountholders, talk to each other about where you plan to shop so you are both prepared to monitor charges. - Slow Down on the Click-Thru’s

 As purchase confirmations hit your email account on Cyber Monday, it’s tempting to click now and ask questions later.
 Remain vigilant.
 Take even more time to review the text in confirmation emails, especially if they ask you to click on a link, fill out a form, or provide additional personal information.

 This holiday season keep yourself and your information safe, and if you suspect fraud contact your bank and report it as soon as possible.
-If you are concerned about other digital security issues, please go to our Security Resources page.
+If you are concerned about other digital security issues, please visit our Security Resources page.